-Due to the concavity test, possible inflection points are located where f''(c) = 0 or f''(c) does not exist
+Due to the concavity test, possible inflection points are located at numbers c in the domain of f where f''(c) = 0 or f''(c) does not exist.

 Note that an inflection point is a point P and is therefore reported as (c, f(c)).